axios/axios/README.md

   },

   // `data` is the data to be sent as the request body
-  // Only applicable for request methods 'PUT', 'POST', and 'PATCH'
+  // Only applicable for request methods 'PUT', 'POST', 'DELETE , and 'PATCH'
   // When no `transformRequest` is set, must be of one of the following types:
   // - string, plain object, ArrayBuffer, ArrayBufferView, URLSearchParams
   // - Browser only: FormData, File, Blob